1. Introduction

 10. Cauchi, p.
 30.

 11. Cauchi, p.
-27. To note that while Rabat shares three common surnames with two villages (Għasri and Żebbuġ), the surnames involved are different, and only the ubiquitous Vella is shared between them.
+27. Note that while Rabat shares three common names with two villages (Għasri and Żebbuġ), the names involved are different, and only the ubiquitous Vella is shared between them.).

 12. Cauchi, p.
 47